 I love the fresh flavors of this French Country Chicken Soup.
 It’s made in the classic way of true French Country Cooking.
 No fuss, just huge flavor from the fresh ingredients with added herbs.

 I discovered French Provencal cooking from Julia Child and who doesn’t love Julia Child?
 She taught me how to cook.
 Well, not personally, but through her PBS television shows, and later her wonderful videos, she taught me how to bone a chicken, filet a fish, make baguettes, and to love Boeuf Bourgeon.

-And to love all things French from croissants, to pastries, to soup like this French Country Chicken Soup, and to really be fearless in the kitchen.
+And to love all things French from croissants, to pastries, to all French Provencal recipes like this French Country Chicken Soup.
+Plus she taught me to really be fearless in the kitchen.
 Nothing was too intimidating for her, and as her student, neither was it for me.

 Anything Julia tackled, I tackled wholeheartedly.
 Along the way, she taught me the most important lesson of all.
 To respect food and especially to respect fresh food.
 Food from the source.

 As she lived in Paris, she recalled going daily to the French markets, to buy their wonderfully fresh fruits and vegetables and fish and so much more.
 As an American, she could barely speak French, but she found a home at the market and began to make friends with the vendors, who helped teach her French.

 Although she ended up with a degree from Le Cordon Bleu, she said it was the friends that she met at the markets that taught her even more about cooking.

 To understand that French cooking…and really any type of cooking…doesn’t have to be fussy or difficult.
 In fact, she said, “You don’t have to cook fancy or complicated masterpieces – just good food from fresh ingredients.”